chrisEsk/chrisesk.github.io/docs/src/jobs.md

   <img width="280" src="/logo_treeseed.png" alt="">
 </a>

-Designed, developed and maintained features both frontend and backend using **AngularJS, Bootstrap, Java (Spring, Spring Boot) and MySQL.**
+Developed and maintained features both frontend and backend using **AngularJS, Bootstrap, Java (Spring, Spring Boot) and MySQL.**
 Implemented **Stripe API** for online payments and **D3.js** for data visualization.